criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 Since the variance is driven by some outliers, we can lower the variance by removing those outliers.
 For example, removing all samples where $w$ is above a threshold, or replacing $w$ by some maximum value when the true value is higher.

-We can then define the capped IPS estimator:
+We can then define the capped $IPS$ estimator:

 $$ capped IPS := \frac{1}{n} \times  \sum_\limits{ i \in {1...n} } \overline{W_i} \times  R_i $$